hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

-To set this up, use the [install-dnsmasq module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-dnsmasq) on each server that needs to access Vault or [setup-systemd-resolved](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/setup-systemd-resolved) if using Ubuntu 18.04.
+To set this up, use the [install-dnsmasq module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-dnsmasq) on each server that needs to access Vault or [setup-systemd-resolved](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/setup-systemd-resolved) if using Ubuntu 18.04 or 20.04.
 This allows you to access Vault from your EC2 Instances as follows:

 ```
 vault -address=https://vault.service.consul:8200 read secret/foo